Education Research Current Organisation and Cooperation NL

 2. What about - The Dutch teaching style is an informative video part of a range of videos produced by the Dutch 'Study in Holland' website.
 This video will give you a little more insight into the Dutch teaching style and culture.

 3. What about - Social life in the Netherlands is an informative video part of a range of videos produced by the Dutch 'Study in Holland' website.
-This video will give you a little more insight about how international students develop a new social life after arriving in the Netherlands by them selves
+This video will give you a little more insight about how international students develop a new social life after arriving in the Netherlands by them selves.

-• Introduction week
+• Introduction week for international students

 To quickly feel at home at VU Amsterdam, you can participate in the VU Bachelor Introduction Days.
 In five days you will become acquainted with the university, your fellow students, and the city of Amsterdam.